-Vehicle specifications, such as fuel efficiency, are often regulated.
-This applies particularly to fuel efficiency because this has implications for consumer fuel costs, local air pollution and greenhouse gas emissions.
-Regulation affecting the auto manufacturing sector is usually developed in a consultative fashion due to the need for technical inputs.
-This allows significant room for companies to influence these regulations, potentially in a way that is negative for the climate.
-Since the industry is currently a major source of greenhouse gas emissions, timely and robust regulation will help ensure that scientific limits are considered and that there is a level playing field for businesses in this sector to approach transition to a low-carbon economy.
+The electric utilities sector is heavily regulated due to its structural importance to economies and society; however, regulation affecting the sector is usually developed in a consultative fashion due to the need for technical inputs.
+This allows significant opportunity for influence of these regulations, potentially in a way that is negative for the climate.
+Since the industry is currently a major source of emissions, effective and timely regulation is necessary to ensure that scientific limits are observed to mitigate climate change and that there is a “level playing field” for businesses in this sector to approach the transition to a low-carbon economy.